ily9000/MNIST_knn/README.md

 ##### Implementation of Gaussian Naive Bayes and KNN for digit recoginition

-We use the MNIST digits dataset to show the results of 2 classifiers KNN and Gaussian Naive Bayes that were coded from scratch using numpy and scipy.
+I coded from scratch the Gaussian Naive Bayes and KNN algorithm to classify digits in the MNIST data set.

+By assuming conditional independce of the pixels given the digit, the Naive Bayes algorithm is able to learn the Gaussian distribution parameters (mean, standard deviation) for each pixel of each digit.

-Here are the means of the pixels for each digit:
+Means of the pixels for each digit:
 ![](images/NB_means.png?raw=true)

 Here are the standard deviations of the pixels for each digit:
 ![](images/NB_stdev.png?raw=true)

-Classification rate is 0.57.
+The MNIST data set consists of 72,000.
+We split 57,600 training images and 14,400 test images.
+The algorithm is able to learn the parameters and make the predictions in less than a minute.